dimroc/ga-ruby-on-rails-for-devs/class/9-rails-mvc-dev.md

 Gemfile
 -------

-Finally, we need a Postgresql driver in `Gemfile`.
+Add a PostgreSQL driver in `Gemfile`.

     gem "pg"

 Local Database
 --------------

-We're ready to create the database.
+Create a database and migrate it from empty to version 1.

     rake db:create
     rake db:migrate